Azure/business-process-automation/README.md

 1. Get a Workflow Level Token:  [Create AND save personal access token](#3-create-and-save-personal-access-token)
 2. Fork the repository to a git account of which you are the Admin.
 3. Click on the "Deploy to Azure" Button.
 If you do not have access to OpenAI, choose the first one.
-4. Only the Resource Group, Project Name, Repo Token (from #2), and Forked Git Repo Url are needed.
+4. Only the Resource Group, Repo Token (from #2), and Forked Git Repo Url are needed.
 The remaining parameters are filled in for you.

 Latest Backend : https://bpasource.blob.core.windows.net/source/backendv015.zip?sv=2020-04-08&st=2023-03-03T21%3A47%3A55Z&se=2023-11-21T21%3A47%3A00Z&sr=b&sp=r&sig=3rXVZCv%2BWvQ3TnMq33wsvQr4Gxvayt7%2FA3g%2BgQduKHw%3D